 In fact, according to the Humane Society bathing weekly can reduce the level of dander on fur up to 84%.

-There are many products for sale that claim to be the best dander shampoo on the market, but you can make a simple formula at home by using liquid Joy dish washing soap, white vinegar, and glycerin.
+There are many products for sale that claim to be the best dander shampoo on the market; however, you can make a simple formula at home by using liquid Joy dishwashing soap, white vinegar, and glycerin.

-3) Try a Dander Remover Spray
+4. Try a Dander Remover Spray

 If you can’t bathe your pet regularly, for whatever reason, a dander remover spray is your next best bet.

 This type of spray is also useful for people that have cats or dogs and are expecting a visitor who is allergic to pets.

-5) Cover Bedding with Allergy Free Covers
+5. Cover Bedding with Allergy Free Covers

 Our final tip for reducing dander in your home is focused on the bedroom.

 Many of us tend to let our cats and dogs roam free throughout our entire households, including our bedrooms.

 However, this doesn’t give you an excuse not to vacuum your room regularly.
-Protein and skin flakes will still collect on the floor and a thorough cleaning is important to stay in control of the problem.
+Protein and skin flakes will still collect on the floor and thorough cleaning is important to stay in control of the problem.